The Bankrate promise

 - 36.1 percent average depreciation after one year

 The Hyundai Sonata is one of the best cars to buy used if you want to take advantage of steep depreciation.
+The 2023 Hyundai Sonata has an MSRP of $24,950.
 However, it’s not a luxury car.
-So while it has an average 36 percent depreciation after the first year, there isn’t much of a difference in price between a new 2022 trim and a used model.
+So while it has an average 36 percent depreciation after the first year, there isn’t much of a difference in price between a new 2023 trim and a used model.

 3. Infiniti Q50

 - 34.9 percent average depreciation after one year